Idexo (IDO) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Idexo Historical Price

-According to the latest data gathered on Idexo live price page, the current price of Idexo is 0.01980687USD.
-The circulating supply of Idexo(IDO) is 80.52M IDO , giving it a market capitalization of $1.59M.
+According to the latest data gathered on Idexo live price page, the current price of Idexo is 0.01980073USD.
+The circulating supply of Idexo(IDO) is 80.62M IDO , giving it a market capitalization of $1.60M.

 In the past 24 hours, Idexo has shown a price movement of $--, reflecting a 0.02% change in value.7-Day Performance